invitecomm/asterisk-speech-recog/v1beta1/README.md

 Usually this is /var/lib/asterisk/agi-bin/

-To make sure check your /etc/asterisk/asterisk.conf file
+To make sure check your /etc/asterisk/asterisk.conf file or Asterisk settings:

 `Asterisk*CLI> core show settings`

+### pyst2

+To install pyst2, simply run:

+'pip install pyst2'

+This will install the latest version of the library automatically.

+### Google Cloud Speech REST API

 -----
 Usage